dogada/RJSON/README.md

 The above JSON vs RJSON example is based on the data structure from the [JSON DB: a compressed JSON format](http://michaux.ca/articles/json-db-a-compressed-json-format).
 It's concept is implemented in [JSONH - JSON Homogeneous Collections Compressor](https://github.com/WebReflection/JSONH).
 RJSON provides similar level of data compression like JSONH does, but RJSON isn't limited to homogeneous collections only.

-To run unit tests just open `test/index.html` in your browser or `npm test` if you have NodeJs installed.
+The library file `rjson.js` have no external dependencies but if you use NodeJS you can install it with `npm install rjson`.
+To run unit tests just open `test/index.html` in your browser or execute `npm test` in the console.

 For testing RJSON compression you can use `bin/rjson` script.
 It reads JSON/RJSON input from stdin and outputs RJSON/JSON to stdout.
 To unpack RJSON data try `rjson -u`.
 If you want to see some stat about comprerssion ratio and time, use `rjson -v`.
 With `rjson -t` you can active test mode in which script will compare restored and original data.
 For example: